langsci/sidl/README.md

 These are located in the `finished` directory.

 3. Marian Klamer (ed.): The Alor-Pantar languages (2014)
+4. Liisa Berghäll: A grammar of Mauwake (2015)
 5. Joshua Wilbur: A grammar of Pite Saami (2015)
 6. Östen Dahl: Grammaticalization in the North (2015)